edwarado/COMP2119-Piggy/README.md

 ### Rule 4: the smallest card

 If one player plays a card with a number that is smaller than the last current card in each row.
-That player needs to pick up all the cards of a row and the player has a choice to pick which row.
+That player needs to pick up all the cards of a row.
 The player’s card will become the first card of the new row.

 ### End of the game